Sameen-K-A/DevAlliance/README.md

 - **WebRTC Integration**: Used WebRTC for handling real-time video and audio streams, ensuring low latency and smooth communication.
 The addition of Agora and WebRTC enables high-quality, stable video and audio interactions, essential for effective teamwork.
 - **Video Layout Optimization**: Designed a responsive video container with a circular layout for video feeds, ensuring an organized and user-friendly arrangement of video boxes for multiple participants.

+### Day 06 - User Experience Enhancements and Username Display

+- **Homepage Redesign and Join Room Requirement**: Updated the DevAlliance homepage layout for better usability and aesthetics.
+Introduced a new requirement for users to enter a "Username" before joining any room.
+This field is now mandatory and replaces the previous default display of socket IDs, allowing users to see each other's usernames, which enhances the collaborative experience.

+- **Username Display Under Video Feeds**: Implemented functionality to display usernames under each participant's video feed instead of the random numeric number.
+This change makes it easier for team members to identify each other during video calls and improves communication clarity.

+- **Loading State in RoomControlPanel**: Added an `isLoading` state to the RoomControlPanel component, providing users with a loading indicator when toggling microphone or camera controls.
+This ensures that users receive immediate feedback when enabling or disabling their mic or camera.

 ---

 Stay tuned for upcoming updates as I continue to add features and refine the platform!